Welcome to YMCA Before & After School Program

 Find a YMCA location by visiting https://ymcagta.org/find-a-y or call 1-866-317-6251.

-Refunds for child care fees will not be processed for the following: missed days, vacation, sick days or inclement weather closures.
+Refunds for child care fees will not be processed for the following: missed days, vacation, sick days or any unscheduled program closures beyond our control.
 Operating costs are based on the number of children enrolled.

 If you require changes to your current program registration these requests can be made on line using the Registration Change Request Form.
 Changes could consist of; family/child contact information, emergency contact information, and changes to program type (part-time to full-time).
 Registration changes and updates can take up to 10 business days to be completed.